 Aims and Features

-The discipline of Actuarial Science is based on the evaluation of the financial, economic and business implications of future contingent events.
-Although this subject is relatively new to many students, it proves to be very useful in the business world, usually within the insurance industry in the past but expanding to banking and finance in recent years.
+Actuarial Science is a separate discipline with its own area of knowledge requiring multidisciplinary knowledge in probability, statistics, economics, investment, finance, law, taxation and accounting.
+Based on the evaluation of the financial, economic and business implications of future contingent events, actuarial science proves to be very useful in the business world, including the insurance industry as well as the banking and finance fields.

 | Study Programme